Beginner Basics: How to Teach Yourself Piano

-One of the most common questions our teachers get asked: can I learn to play piano by myself?
-Yes!
-While we believe the best way to learn piano is from an expert instructor, we’re also in full support of students who prefer self-learning.
+One of the most common questions we get asked is: can I learn to play piano by myself?
+The answer is, yes.
+While we believe the best way to learn piano is from an instructor, we also understand that some students prefer self-learning.

-Piano’s one of the most versatile instruments, so learning how to teach yourself is a skill that will serve you in other areas of life.
+The piano is one of the most versatile instruments, and learning it will serve you well in other areas of life.
 If you’re truly committed to playing this instrument, use this learning guide to get started.

 Step 1) Get Your Own Piano or Keyboard